calexandru2018/linux-gui-legacy/README.md

 #### ProtonVPN Tray
 To create at <i>tray icon</i> launcher with a .desktop file, follow the instructions below.

-1. Find the path to the package with `pip3 show protonvpn-gui`
+1. Find the path to the package with `pip3 show protonvpn-app`

    You should get something like `Location: /usr/local/lib/<YOUR_PYTHON_VERSION>/dist-packages` , this is where your Python packages reside. **Note:** Based on your distro, your `Location` path may not look exactly like this one, so make sure to use your own and `Location` path.

-2. Based on previous information, the path to your icon should be `<PATH_DISPLAYED_IN_STEP_1>/linux_gui/resources/img/logo/protonvpn_logo.png`
+2. Based on previous information, the path to your icon should be `<PATH_DISPLAYED_IN_STEP_1>/app/resources/img/logo/protonvpn_logo.png`

 3. Create a `protonvpn-tray.desktop` file in `.local/share/applications/`, and paste in the following code.
 Remember to change the **`Icon`** path to your own path.